What is Mutterschaftsgeld and How Can I Get It?13 December 2022 | Before Your Baby is Born | By Lisa H

 Mutterschaftsgeld is not subject to taxes or social security payments.
 Also, you will receive free health insurance, pensions insurance and unemployment insurance during this period.

-When and how to apply for Mutterschaftsgeld?
+When and how to apply for the pre-natal Mutterschaftsgeld?

 You will apply for the first part of your Mutterschaftsgeld at least 7 weeks before your estimated due date.
 For this, you will receive a dedicated form called “Bescheinigung über den mutmaßlichen Entbindungstag" from your OBGYN or midwife.